2016 North Indian Ocean cyclone season

 The 2016 North Indian Ocean cyclone season was an event in the annual cycle of tropical cyclone formation.
 It was the deadliest season since 2010, killing more than 400 people.
 The season was an average one, seeing four named storms, with one further intensifying into a very severe cyclonic storm.
 The first named storm, Roanu, developed on 19 May while the season's last named storm, Vardah, dissipated on 18 December.
 The North Indian Ocean cyclone season has no official bounds, but cyclones tend to form between April and December, with the two peaks in May and November.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northern Indian Ocean.

 The scope of this article is limited to the Indian Ocean in the Northern Hemisphere, east of the Horn of Africa and west of the Malay Peninsula.
 There are two main seas in the North Indian Ocean — the Arabian Sea to the west of the Indian subcontinent, abbreviated ARB by the India Meteorological Department (IMD); and the Bay of Bengal to the east, abbreviated BOB by the IMD.
-The official Regional Specialized Meteorological Centre in this basin is the India Meteorological Department (IMD), while the Joint Typhoon Warning Center releases unofficial advisories.
+The systems that form over land are abbreviated as LAND.
+The official Regional Specialized Meteorological Centre in this basin is the IMD, while the Joint Typhoon Warning Center releases unofficial advisories.
 On average, three to four cyclonic storms form in this basin every season.

 Season summary

-The season officially started with the formation of Cyclone Roanu over in the Bay of Bengal on 17 May.
+The season officially started with the formation of Cyclone Roanu over the Bay of Bengal on 17 May.
 The beginning of June witnessed no storms, although many low-pressure areas formed over Bay of Bengal, but none of them intensified into a depression, due to a very strong southwest monsoon.
 At the end of June, Depression ARB 01 formed, but weakened within two days.
 July witnessed no storms until a deep depression formed in August, under the influence of an upper air cyclonic circulation over Gangetic West Bengal.
 However, multiple low-pressure areas developed over the Bay of Bengal, with Cyclonic Storm Kyant forming in October and Cyclonic Storm Nada in November.
 Due to the presence of warm sea surface temperatures, Very Severe Cyclone Vardah formed in December.